-Video Click the H.264 or MJPEG radio button to choose which stream to view.
+Video Click the H.264 or MJPEG radio button to choose which stream to Compression view.
+Format:

-Compression Format:

-Pan/Tilt Wheel: Click on the directional arrows on the pan/tilt wheel to manually control the pan and tilt functions of the camera.
-At any time, you can click the home button in the center of the wheel to return the camera to its home position.

-Go To: Select one of the preset locations from the drop down menu to move the camera to that position.
-Preset positions can be set by going to the

-Camera Control section of the Setup menu.

-Pan Step: Select the increment of movement for each press of a pan (up/down)arrow down menu.

-Tilt Step: Select the increment of movement for each press of a tilt (left/right) arrow image

-Language: You can select the desired language for the web interface from this drop-

-Zoom: Click on these buttons to adjust the level of digital zoom applied to the toggled using these buttons

-Audio: Click on these buttons to turn audio playback on and off.

-Night Mode: If you have set the night mode to manual, the night mode feature can be
+- Pan/Tilt Wheel: Click on the directional arrows on the pan/tilt wheel to manually control the pan and tilt functions of the camera.
+At any time, you can click the home button in the center of the wheel to return the camera to its home position. - Go To: Select one of the preset locations from the drop-down menu to move the camera to that position.
+Preset positions can be set by going to the Camera Control section of the Setup menu. - Pan Step: Select the increment of movement for each press of a pan (up/down) arrow on the pan/tilt wheel. - Tilt Step: Select the increment of movement for each press of a tilt (left/right) arrow on the pan/tilt wheel. - Language: You can select the desired language for the web interface from this drop-down menu. - Zoom: Click on these buttons to adjust the level of digital zoom applied to the image - Audio: Click on these buttons to turn audio playback on and off. - Night Mode: If you have set the night mode to manual, the night mode feature can be toggled using these buttons